 Larry and Janet Schaake have been married for 53 years and have devoted their entire life to this family operation.
 Along with the 30 acres of pumpkins, ornamental gourds and Indian corn, this farm also raises corn and soy beans in the fertile soils of the Kaw Valley bottoms.
 The Schaake's have always had a passion for livestock and own a cow/calf operation as well.
 Their four children, spouses and ten grandchildren all participate in some aspect of the pumpkin patch.

 Scott is the oldest sibling and the only son.
 He and his wife Kandi live in Westmoreland, Kansas.
 Scott is a professor at Kansas State University in Animal Science Department.
 Kandi teaches Kindergarten at Westmoreland Elementary.
-They have two sons: Shane and Shilo.
+Their oldest son, Shane, manages a ranch in Wray CO and his wife, Melissa, is a graphic designer for Ranch House Designs Inc. Their youngest son, Shilo, attends Kansas State University.

 Shari is a high school guidance counselor and coach.
 She lives within a mile of the pumpkin patch as well.